-- Always use the harness provided in strollers and high chairs. - Purchase equipment that has the Australian Standards tick of approval. - Babies can roll off changing tables (and other raised surfaces).
-Have everything you need to use close by when changing the baby.
-Always keep one hand on thebaby. - Kidsafe advises against the use of baby walkers.
+- Always use the harness provided in strollers and high chairs. - Purchase equipment that has the Australian Standards tick of approval. - Have everything you need to use close by when changing baby.
+Always use the safety strap if available and keep one hand on baby to prevent baby from rolling off the change table or raised surface. - Kidsafe does not recommend the use of baby walkers.
 These are especially dangerous around hazards such as fire places and stairs.